hrecht/censusapi/README.md

 #> 	5    4 Under 19 years
 #> 	6    5 21 to 64 years

-# Get 2021 data for nonelderly adults at 138% to 400% of the federal poverty line
+# Get the uninsured rate over time for for nonelderly adults (AGECAT = 1)
-# by race and ethnicity for Alabama using `IPRCAT` and `AGECAT` as predicates
-sahie_adults <- getCensus(
-    name = "timeseries/healthins/sahie",
-    vars = c("NAME", "PCTUI_PT", "RACECAT", "RACE_DESC"),
-    region = "state:*",
-    time = 2021,
-    IPRCAT = 5,
-    AGECAT = 1)
-head(sahie_adults)

-#> 	  time state    NAME PCTUI_PT RACECAT                                                       RACE_DESC IPRCAT AGECAT
-#> 	1 2021    01 Alabama     15.9       0                                                       All Races      5      1
-#> 	2 2021    01 Alabama     14.1       1                             White alone, not Hispanic or Latino      5      1
-#> 	3 2021    01 Alabama     15.4       2         Black or African American alone, not Hispanic or Latino      5      1
-#> 	4 2021    01 Alabama     40.4       3                                   Hispanic or Latino (any race)      5      1
-#> 	5 2021    01 Alabama     20.8       4 American Indian and Alaska Native alone, not Hispanic or Latino      5      1
-#> 	6 2021    01 Alabama     14.8       5                             Asian alone, not Hispanic or Latino      5      1

-# Get data over time for nonelderly adults at 138% to 400% of the federal poverty line
+# at 138% to 400% of the federal poverty line (IPRCAT = 5)
-# over time in Los Angeles County, California
+# in Los Angeles County, California
 sahie_la <- getCensus(
 	name = "timeseries/healthins/sahie",
 	vars = c("NAME", "PCTUI_PT"),